FFmpeg/FFV1/ffv1.md

 AART:R_(i + 1) =  t_(i)                             AND
 AART:L_(i + 1) =  l_(i)                             AND
 AART:j_(i + 1) =  j_(i)
-Figure: The "i+1"-th values for "Range", "Low", and the length of the bytestream encoding are conditionally set depending on the "i-th" value of "t".
+Figure: This formula shows the linking of the Range coder with the reading or writing of the bytestream.

 ```c
     range = 0xFF00;